joshmccall221/Object-Oriented-PHP-Test-Driven-Development-/README.md

-TODO:
-====
-- do cool stuff
-- make page for project http://joshmccall221.github.io/Object-Oriented-PHP-Test-Driven-Development/

-*note*: currently redirects to dev.joshuamccall.com as expected.

-3 examples of implementing Google Charts
+# 3 examples of implementing Google Charts
 *note: examples 2 and 3 need a xamp stack to be viewed correctly

 1. Working from Google Charts API I used javascript to create 3D chart.